 A Long Weekend In Morocco

-So lost luggage aside – why would I recommend a long weekend break to Morocco and what should you get up to?
+So lost luggage aside – why would I recommend a long weekend break to Marrakech and what should you get up to?

 Well first off here are some great reasons to head to Morocco;

 - Short flight from the UK and Europe

 - …and those flights are pretty cheap (I paid less than £100 return with Easyjet)